nikotsafos/react_functional_components/README.md

 #### BONUS 1: Find Icons for LinkedIn, Email, Resume, and Github.

 #### BONUS 2: On hover of any icon, have the icon change color with your CSS.

+#### BONUS 3: Organize your functional components for the Home page into a folder within `src/`.

+> Note: This will include changing how you link to them in the import statements!